canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 ``iptables`` / ``ip6tables`` / ``arptables`` / ``ebtables`` userspace utilities.

-This documentation uses the term ``nftables`` when referring to the Linux kernel component and ``nft`` when referring to userspace utility.
+This documentation uses the term ``nftables`` when referring to the Linux kernel component and ``nft`` when referring to the userspace utility.
 Please note that the Ubuntu package that provides the userspace utility is called ``nftables`` and this documentation will refer to it as the ``nftables`` Ubuntu package.

 Table of contents
 -----------------